thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/bitcoin-transfers.md

 Read more about [What is a payment gateway?](/waves-client/frequently-asked-questions-faq/transfers-and-gateways/payment-gateway.md)

-# How to Deposit Bitcoin
+# How to deposit Bitcoin

 Open your Waves wallet,
 In the Bitcoin section, click on the **Receive** button.